Duyvendak version

 He stops his apertures, he closes his doors.

-"He blunts his sharpness, he unravels tangles, he dims brightness, he levels tracks.
+"He blunts his sharpness, he unravels tangles, he dims brightness, he

 This is called the mystic equality.

-For in getting him one cannot come close nor remain distant, one cannot profit by him nor be harmed by him, one cannot gain honour by him nor suffer disgrace by him.
+him nor be harmed by him, one cannot gain honour by him nor suffer disgrace by

 Therefore he is the most prized in All-under-heaven.